Ada-Developers-Academy/ada-precourse-v2/intro-to-python/helper-functions.md

 * title: Speeding

 ##### !question
 You are driving a car from another country in the United States.
-The speed limit limit is posted in MPH, but your car speedometer shows your speed in kilometers per hour.
+The speed limit limit is posted in miles per hour, but your car speedometer shows your speed in kilometers per hour.

 Write a function `am_i_speeding` that takes in a `speed` in units of kilometers per hour and a `speed_limit` in units of miles per hour.
 The function `am_i_speeding` should return
 - `True` if you are speeding